nsinorov/SoftUniMainPath/CSharp - C# DB (DataBase)/Entity Framework Core/ADO.NET - Exercise/Add Minion/README.md

 The input comes in two lines:

-    •	On the first line, you will receive the minion information in the format "Minion: <Name> <Age> <TownName>"
-    •	On the second – the villain information in the format "Villain: <Name>"
+    	On the first line, you will receive the minion information in the format "Minion: <Name> <Age> <TownName>" On the second – the villain information in the format "Villain: <Name>"

+## Output

+After completing an operation, you must print one of the following messages:

+	After adding a new town to the database: "Town <TownName> was added to the database."